mobilemutex/ghidra_scripts/parser-detection/Ghidra Parser Function Detection Script.md

 - **Performance Optimizations**: Improvements to analysis speed and memory usage
 - **Output Enhancements**: New report formats or visualization capabilities
 - **Bug Fixes**: Corrections to existing functionality and edge case handling

-This comprehensive parser detection script represents a significant advancement in automated reverse engineering capabilities, providing security researchers, malware analysts, and software engineers with powerful tools for understanding complex binary structures and data processing logic.